andis-sprinkis/xdg-open-simple/README.md

         **Reason:** Unlikely to be in use anymore.
 Out of the 100 Desktop files on my Linux system, none use these field codes.
 -   Support of the relative target file paths and URLs has been added.
--   From `xdg-utils` system package substitutes only the `xdg-open`.
-Presence of `xdg-utils` is expected for `mimeinfo.cache` generation.
-A lot more concise than the original `xdg-open`.
+-   From `xdg-utils` system package substitutes only the `xdg-open`, not it's other tools.
 Retains the original applicable `xdg-open` exit codes.

 ## Installation